IBM/aspera-cli/README.md

 For a more convenient, browser-less, experience follow the [JWT](#jwt) section (auth=jwt) in addition to Client Registration.

-In Oauth, a "Bearer" token is generated to authenticate REST calls.
+In Oauth, a **Bearer** token is generated to authenticate REST calls.
 Bearer tokens are valid for a period of time defined (by the AoC app, configurable by admin) at its creation.
 `ascli` saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.